 People with mental illness have the same rights as any other citizen unless limited by a court or by law.
 These rights include all civil and legal rights, privileges or benefits guaranteed by the South Carolina and US Constitutions, federal or state statutes and administrative policies.

 Rights violations can be prevented by providing education and information (concerning the rights of people with mental illness) to patients, staff, families and the public.
 Violations can also be prevented through monitoring programs for rights compliance.

 The Director of Patient Advocacy is at the central office in Columbia.
 Each DMH inpatient hospital has an advocate assigned to the facility.
 Additionally, each mental health center has at least one patient advocate.
 Advocates inform patients of DMH about their rights, help them speak for themselves or speak on their behalf.
 Advocates assist patients with complaints about rights and services and bring issues to DMH employees for resolution.

 An assigned advocate will interview the patient, staff or others as necessary and review records, documents or policies.
 The advocate will then attempt to negotiate a satisfactory result on behalf of the patient.
 When center or facility advocates cannot resolve situations the facility or center director attempts resolution.
 When the director cannot reach a resolution the issue is referred to the DMH Director of Patient Advocacy.

 If you desire further information or assistance, contact the patient advocate assigned to your center or facility:

 - Mental Health Center Patient Advocates

 - Hospitals, Nursing Homes, and Other Inpatient Facility Patient Advocates

 You may also contact the DMH Office of Patient Advocacy:

-Rochelle Caton, Patient Advocacy Director and ADA Coordinator
+Rochelle Caton, JD, Patient Advocacy Director and ADA Coordinator

 Or mail: DMH Office of Patient Advocacy